powerline/powerline/docs/source/installation.rst

 Patched fonts
 -------------

-This method is the fallback method and works for every terminal, with the exception of :ref:`rxvt-unicode <tips-and-tricks-urxvt>`.
+This method is the fallback method and works for every terminal.

 Download the font from `powerline-fonts`_.
 If preferred font can’t be found in the `powerline-fonts`_ repo, then patching the preferred font is needed instead.